-Political Science provides specific preparation for careers in government or the teaching of the social sciences or who plan to undertake further study as a prelude to public involvement as an attorney, a civil servant, or a community leader
+Political Science provides specific preparation for careers in government or the teaching of the social sciences.
+The major also provides a good foundation for graduate study as a prelude to public involvement as an attorney, a civil servant, or a community leader

-Do you want a good “generalist” major that can open doors to careers such as law, politics and public service?
+Do you want a good “generalist” major that can open doors to careers such as law, politics, consulting, public service, and many other fields?
 Do you like the idea of a major program of study within an academic department small enough to allow maximum interaction and communication between students and professors both in and beyond the classroom?
 Would you enjoy learning outside the classroom through active internships in professional settings?

 Students may also choose a Government Education major that will prepare them for licensure to teach courses in this field in grades 7-12.